hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 ## Example HCL Configurations

+* How to connect a `Private Endpoint` to a [Application Gateway](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/private-endpoint/application-gateway)
 * How to connect a `Private Endpoint` to a [Cosmos MongoDB](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/private-endpoint/cosmos-db)
 * How to connect a `Private Endpoint` to a [PostgreSQL Server](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/private-endpoint/postgresql)
 * How to connect a `Private Endpoint` to a [Private Link Service](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/private-endpoint/private-link-service)